← Back to ResourcesBreed Guides

 Calgary rescue prevalenceCommonRare (more in Northern AB / BC)

-Alaskan Klee Kai is a third, separate breed — a smaller (10–22 lb) Husky-look dog developed in the 1970s, very rare in Alberta.
-If you adopt a “Husky” in Calgary, it's almost certainly a Siberian Husky or Siberian/working mix.
+Alaskan Klee Kai is a third, separate breed.
+A smaller (10 to 22 lb) Husky-look dog developed in the 1970s, very rare in Alberta.
+If you adopt a Husky in Calgary, it is almost certainly a Siberian Husky or Siberian/working mix.
+For the recognised Siberian Husky breed standard, weight ranges, and temperament profile, see the AKC Siberian Husky breed profile.

 What is a Pomsky, Labsky, or Gerberian Shepsky?